chrokh/toow-old/_sources/chapters/type-systems.md

 % TODO: http://wiki.c2.com/?NominativeAndStructuralTyping
 % TODO: https://medium.com/higher-order-functions/duck-typing-vs-structural-typing-vs-nominal-typing-e0881860bf10
+% TODO: - P. 252, section 19.3 of Types and Programming Languages.
+Bejamin Pierce.

 The third dimension in which we can classify a type system is in whether its types are nominal or structural.
 Whether the type system is nominative or structural.